Restful Sleep Starts with a Relaxed Jaw

 Frequently Asked Questions About Teeth Grinding (Bruxism)

-OTC nightguards primarily protect the teeth but do not tackle issues related to airway instability or joint function.
-Tailored oral devices that provide airway support and focus on muscle balance can significantly reduce the frequency of grinding and alleviate morning discomfort.
+Over-the-counter guards protect teeth but do not address airway instability or joint mechanics.
+Custom appliances designed for airway support and muscle balance can reduce grinding frequency and relieve morning soreness.

 TMJ Logo